phonegap/phonegap-docs/docs/guides/create/cli-create.md

 ##Step 3: Create a PhoneGap Project
 <hr>
+### Hello PhoneGap
 There are multiple ways to create a PhoneGap mobile app project using the CLI.
-You can use a shortcut, which will create a default project based on a Hello World app with a project name and identifier set to the default Hello World project.
-You can also specify your own name and identifier to replace in the generated Hello World project by specifiying them as parameters on the project.
+You can use a very simple shortcut command which will create a default project based on a Hello World app with a project name and identifier set to the defaults by running `$ phonegap create myApp`.

+This will create a folder named *myApp* in the current path location with a default project name of "Hello World" and id "com.phonegap.helloworld".
+However, you can also specify your own name and identifier to ensure the project is unique but still have the advantage of using the default Hello World code by specifying a couple extra attributes at create time.

 1. In this step, we're going to create the default Hello World project with the PhoneGap CLI, but specify a name and identifier to make it unique.
    <br><br>To create a project with an id and name, use the command shown below with your own values: